Dome: Ancient Roman and Byzantine domes

 With the end of the Western Roman Empire, domes became a signature feature of the church architecture of the surviving Eastern Roman — or "Byzantine" — Empire.
 6th-century church building by the Emperor Justinian used the domed cross unit on a monumental scale, and his architects made the domed brick-vaulted central plan standard throughout the Roman east.
 This divergence with the Roman west from the second third of the 6th century may be considered the beginning of a "Byzantine" architecture.
 Justinian's Hagia Sophia was an original and innovative design with no known precedents in the way it covers a basilica plan with dome and semi-domes.
 Periodic earthquakes in the region have caused three partial collapses of the dome and necessitated repairs.

-Originally a church, Hagia Sophia (532–537) by Byzantine emperor Justinian the Great was the largest cathedral in the world for nearly a thousand years.

 "Cross-domed units", a more secure structural system created by bracing a dome on all four sides with broad arches, became a standard element on a smaller scale in later Byzantine church architecture.
-The Cross-in-square plan, with a single dome at the crossing or five domes in a quincunx pattern, became widely popular in the Middle Byzantine period (c.
+The cross-in-square plan, with a single dome at the crossing or five domes in a quincunx pattern, became widely popular in the Middle Byzantine period (c.
 843–1204).
-It is the most common church plan from the tenth century until the fall of Constantinople in 1453.
+It is the most common church plan from the 10th century until the fall of Constantinople in 1453.
 Resting domes on circular or polygonal drums pierced with windows eventually became the standard style, with regional characteristics.

 In the Byzantine period, domes were normally hemispherical and had, with occasional exceptions, windowed drums.
 All of the surviving examples in Constantinople are ribbed or pumpkin domes, with the divisions corresponding to the number of windows.
 Roofing for domes ranged from simple ceramic tile to more expensive, more durable, and more form-fitting lead sheeting.
 Metal clamps between stone cornice blocks, metal tie rods, and metal chains were also used to stabilize domed construction.
 The technique of using double shells for domes, although revived in the Renaissance, originated in Byzantine practice.